arminc/arminc.github.io/README.md

 TODO
 ====
++ How fast does the site load online?
++ Switch DNS (does everything stil works?)
++ switch google analytics

 + Check all migrated pages and fix errors
 	- check post 2009 / 2010 / 2011 / 2012 / 2013
 	- make sure files are available here

-+ google analytics
-+ How fast does the site load online?
-+ Switch DNS (does everything stil works?)

 + Blog Archive per year and per categorie
 	+ add tags next to the date on the front page of the posts